 - Cancun, Mexico

-Our fingers are crossed for the direct international flight routes to increase as Raleigh and Durham’s popularity continues to rise and things go back to the new normal post-pandemic.
-Hopefully, we’ll get direct flights to places like London and Amsterdam.
+Our fingers are crossed for the direct international flight routes to increase as Raleigh and Durham's popularity continues to rise.
+Hopefully, we'll get direct flights to places like London and Amsterdam.
 Our fingers are crossed!

 RDU Departure Terminals

 The Raleigh Durham airport is divided into two terminals.
 Currently, the only airline that utilizes Terminal 1 is Southwest.
-All other airlines depart and arrive to Terminal 2.
+All other airlines depart and arrive at Terminal 2.